dylan-lang/opendylan/documentation/getting-started-ide/source/expanding.rst

 project window Definitions page or (more efficiently) moving it directly in the browser.

-Delete the text in the browser’s Object field and type ``reversi-square-write-data`` in its place.
+Delete the text in the browser's Object field and type ``reversi-square-write-data`` in its place.

 Press Return.